cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 - Trusted dealer: Entity responsible for driving key generation for signers.
 - Signers: Entities with signing key shares that participate in the threshold signing protocol
-- Signature aggregator: A Signer that combines multiple signatures into a single, aggregate signature under the group public key.
+- Coordinator: An entity responsible for performing coordination among signers and for aggregating signature shares at the end of the protocol, resulting in the final signature.
+This party may be a signer themselves or an external party.

-FROST assumes the selection of participants, including the dealer, signer, and aggregator are all chosen external to the protocol.
+FROST assumes the selection of participants, including the dealer, signer, and coordinator are all chosen external to the protocol.

 FROST consists of two protocols: key generation and threshold signing.
 These are briefly described in the following sections.
-This specification only covers the latter protocol, Signers participate in multiple exchanges to sign an input message and produce a single, aggregate signture.
+This specification only covers the latter protocol, Signers participate in multiple exchanges to sign an input message and produce a single, aggregate signature.
 This protocol assumes a reliable channel.
 While messages that are exchanged contain no secret information, the channel must be able to deliver messages reliably in order for the protocol to complete.